Planning how to pay for care

 All changes to the financial information used in an assessment must be notified to the Financial Assessment & Charging Team as soon as they occur as they may affect the outcome of the financial assessment.

-This includes increases/decreases in income or capital, changes in expenses and in the way that capital/investments are held.
+This includes increases/decreases in income and/or benefits or capital, changes in expenses and in the way that capital/investments are held.

 Accommodation charges are reviewed annually and automatically in April when benefits and fees are increased.
 You may also be asked to complete a new statement of financial circumstances at some time during the financial year.
 However, you can ask for a review at any time.